Creating a Nix Package from a Python Project

 Complete Nix Configuration

-This is the conplete nix configuration for the python project.
-You can go ahead and replace the variable names for your project.
+This is the complete Nix configuration for the Python project.
+You can go ahead and replace the variable names with those for your project.

 # Below, we can supply defaults for the function arguments to make the script